Skip to main content

 Cost: Free

-This six-session program from the American Folk Art Museum takes place over the month of July and is aimed at high schoolers with an interest in careers in art and museums.
+This six-session program from the American Folk Art Museum takes place throughout July and is aimed at high schoolers interested in careers in art and museums.
 Participants discuss pieces in the museum’s collection and create their own art inspired by the museum’s collection.
 Students also meet with museum staff, get a closer look at its operation, and visit other art institutions.

 All New York City high schoolers are eligible to apply, however, preference is given to those who live or attend school in Queens and are graduating seniors.